-I’m a member of a lot of hiking groups on Facebook and one of the most common questions I see is how to train for hiking.
+One of the most common questions I see is how to train for hiking.
 Scott and I are avid hikers and we don't necessarily train for hiking, we just train, but basically what we do makes us better hikers.

 We workout similar to the way the She Sweats 12-Week Transformation is structured with weight training and cardio.
 Closer to a hiking trip, we may steer more towards the She Sweats 12-Week Run Builder, trading in some of the running for incline walking/sprints but we don't spend hours a day working out (unless we are hiking).
 It's just not necessary or healthy for most people.

-Having a strong core, back, and legs is key for hiking but that doesn’t need you need to neglect your upper body.
 Doing things like bicep curls, tricep extensions, shoulder presses, etc will help you develop a strong upper body.
 If you have weights, try to incorporate these exercises into your routine as well.
 Again, I think it's key to follow a set workout plan (one that was developed by a personal trainer) so that you aren't over or under training any one body part.

 Take the following workout and make it your own.
-You can use just your body weight or incorporate weights for an added challenge.
+You can use just your bodyweight or incorporate weights for an added challenge.
 Start with 20-30 seconds of each exercise or 10-15 reps.
 Repeat the circuit 3-5 times.

 REPEAT 3-5 TIMES